 Memphis, TN 38120

 Facing History and Ourselves is happy to speak with businesses, foundations, and individuals interested in sponsoring the Memphis Benefit Dinner.
-Please contact Regan Adolph at [email protected] for more information on corporate sponsorship opportunities.
+Please contact Regan Adolph for more information on corporate sponsorship opportunities.

-From Memphis to Chattanooga to Louisville, Facing History and Facing History and Ourselves’ Memphis office reaches over 360,000 students in public, independent, charter, and religious schools each year.
+From Memphis to Chattanooga to Louisville, Facing History and Ourselves’ Southeast Region reaches over 390,000 students in public, independent, charter, and religious schools each year.
 Through Facing History, students become more engaged in academic work and learn to recognize and combat racism, antisemitism, and prejudice in their schools and communities.
-We offer resources, professional development, and innovative programs on topics including bullying, immigration, civil rights, and the events leading up to the Holocaust.
+From the Holocaust, Reconstruction, and the Civil Rights Movement, to current events like Charlottesville and immigration, Facing History and Ourselves helps teachers make complex and difficult subjects relevant and accessible for the next generation.

 For more information, contact Regan Adolph at [email protected] or call 901.452.1776, ext.
 222.